encode/uvicorn/docs/settings.md

 * `--http <str>` - Set the HTTP protocol implementation.
 The httptools implementation provides greater performance, but it not compatible with PyPy, and requires compilation on Windows. **Options:** *'auto', 'h11', 'httptools'.* **Default:** *'auto'*.
 * `--ws <str>` - Set the WebSockets protocol implementation.
 Either of the `websockets` and `wsproto` packages are supported.
 Use `'none'` to deny all websocket requests. **Options:** *'auto', 'none', 'websockets', 'wsproto'.* **Default:** *'auto'*.
 * `--ws-max-size <int>` - Set the WebSockets max message size, in bytes.
 Please note that this can be used only with the default `websockets` protocol.
-* `--ws-ping_interval <float>` - Set the WebSockets ping interval, in seconds.
+* `--ws-ping-interval <float>` - Set the WebSockets ping interval, in seconds.
 Please note that this can be used only with the default `websockets` protocol.
 * `--ws-ping_timeout <float>` - Set the WebSockets ping timeout, in seconds.
 Please note that this can be used only with the default `websockets` protocol.
 * `--lifespan <str>` - Set the Lifespan protocol implementation. **Options:** *'auto', 'on', 'off'.* **Default:** *'auto'*.